Setting the Table

 And those loyal customers offer another generation of customers: Piccioni often does the baby showers and proms of the children whose parents once used him for their wedding.

-Because of the boom-and-bust cycle of holidays throughout the year, not to mention fluctuations in the economy that impact a customer’s ability to send flowers, it is hard to maintain a staff that is large enough to handle occasional weddings.
+Couples take a good amount of time to decide on the wedding venue.
+Because of the boom-and-bust cycle of holidays throughout the year and the fluctuations in the economy that impact a customer’s ability to send flowers, it is hard to maintain a large staff at Wildflowers.
+Unlike companies like The Orchard (a Wedding Venue in Dallas, TX) that specialize in large-scale events, Wildflowers might find it hard to handle occasional extravagant weddings.
 “I have a network of friends and family members I can call, but I’d rather do smaller weddings,” says Piccioni.

 In the early days of the business, Wildflowers would deliver flowers to 25 other stores.
 And then Getty, who worked for CVS, arranged to have Wildflowers sell Valentine’s and Mother’s Day bouquets to 100 CVS stores in New Jersey.
 They were kept busy.